kevinxh/wechat-app-vanfood/README.md

 then use the WeChat development tool to open the project!

-## 🤔 Where can I start to use this awesome app?
+## 🤔 When and how can I start using this awesome app?

 Once the day arrives for the v1.0 release, you will be able to find it by searching `吃遍温哥华` in your WeChat.